-The Department of Education has certified that Mars Hill Graduate School is eligible for Title IV student financial aid assistance under the Higher Education Act of 1965, as amended (HEA).
+The Department of Education has certified that The Seattle School of Theology & Psychology is eligible for Title IV student financial aid assistance under the Higher Education Act of 1965, as amended (HEA).

-Mars Hill Graduate School actively subscribes to a policy of equal education and employment opportunity for all people and does not discriminate on the basis of race, national origin, sex, age, marital status or disability.
+The Seattle School of Theology & Psychology actively subscribes to a policy of equal education and employment opportunity for all people and does not discriminate on the basis of race, national origin, sex, age, marital status or disability.
 This policy is in compliance with Titles VI and VII of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, and Section 504 of the Rehabilitation Act of 1973.
 Students have specific rights that are guaranteed by the Family Educational Rights and Privacy Act of 1974.
 The graduate school has a policy prohibiting sexual harassment.
-Inquiries regarding compliance with federal, state and local laws or accreditation standards should be directed to the Office of Student Services.
+Inquiries regarding compliance with federal, state and local laws or accreditation standards should be directed to the Office of Student Services and Alumni.

-While every effort is made to ensure the accuracy of the information in this catalog, Mars Hill Graduate School (hereafter referred to as MHGS) has the right to make changes at any time without prior notice.
+While every effort is made to ensure the accuracy of the information in this catalog, The Seattle School of Theology & Psychology (hereafter referred to as The Seattle School) has the right to make changes at any time without prior notice.
 The Registrar, in conjunction with other appropriate staff and faculty, is responsible for the annual updating and revision of the catalog.
 The Board of Directors has final authority for approval of the catalog and approves changes annually.

 The catalog is for purposes of information and does not constitute the irrevocable terms of a contract between the graduate school and current or prospective students.
 There are established procedures for making changes and procedures that protect the graduate school's integrity and the individual student's interest and welfare.
 A curriculum or graduation requirement, when altered, is not made retroactive unless the alteration is to the student's advantage and can be accommodated within the span of years normally required for graduation.
-If a student drops out of MHGS or becomes inactive and later returns, he/she falls under the jurisdiction of the policies and procedures of the catalog in effect at the time of return.
+If a student drops out of The Seattle School or becomes inactive and later returns, he/she falls under the jurisdiction of the policies and procedures of the catalog in effect at the time of return.

-It is the graduate school's expectation that students will follow school policies and procedures as presented in the catalog and student handbook.
-The student assumes personal responsibility for fulfilling their course of study and completing the graduation requirements of MHGS.
+It is the school's expectation that students will follow school policies and procedures as presented in the catalog and student handbook.
+The student assumes personal responsibility for fulfilling their course of study and completing the graduation requirements of The Seattle School.
 A student's ignorance of a policy, which appears in published student documents, particularly the catalog or student handbook, is not a valid reason for granting an exception to any policy.
-The catalog and student handbook are available to view or print from the MHGS website, www.mhgs.edu.
+The catalog and student handbook are available to view or print from The Seattle School website, theseattleschool.edu.